idelice/nvim-jls/README.md

 Hints appear only for files in your workspace.
 JDK and dependency sources opened via go-to-definition are not annotated.

+## Diagnostics and document highlight

+Diagnostics are requested on `InsertLeave`, `BufWritePost`, and after 500ms of no edits in normal mode.
+They are not re-requested when navigating back to an unchanged buffer.

+Document highlight (symbol occurrences under cursor) is debounced at 300ms and cancelled immediately on cursor movement, so it never interferes with navigation like `gd`.

 ## Code actions

 Use the standard Neovim LSP mapping (`vim.lsp.buf.code_action()`) to trigger code actions.